seamplex/wasora/INSTALL.md

 ```
 $ ./wasora -v
-wasora 0.4.35  (c0750cdeca3f 2015-12-28 11:59 -0300)
+wasora v0.5.252-gbf723b9
-wasora's an advanced suite for optimization & reactor analysis
+wasora’s an advanced suite for optimization & reactor analysis

- rev hash c0750cdeca3f8cf8eae4b80ec3cfdfd85321f5b0
- last commit on 2015-12-28 11:59 -0300 (rev 189)
+ last commit on Tue Sep 18 06:40:31 2018 -0300

- compiled on 2015-12-28 15:03:49 by jeremy@tom (linux-gnu x86_64)
+ compiled on 2018-09-18 18:41:15 by gtheler@hera ( )
- with gcc (Debian 4.9.2-10) 4.9.2 using -O2 and linked against
+ with gcc (Debian 8.2.0-6) 8.2.0 using -O2 and linked against
-  GNU Scientific Library version 1.16
+  GNU Scientific Library version 2.5
-  GNU Readline version 6.3
-  SUNDIALs Library version 2.5.0

- wasora is copyright (C) 2009-2015 jeremy theler
+ wasora is copyright (C) 2009-2018 jeremy theler
  licensed under GNU GPL version 3 or later.
- wasora is free software: you are free to change and redistribute it.
+ wasora is free software: you are free to change an
- There is NO WARRANTY, to the extent permitted by law.
 $
 ```